 We shall only recommend AC mods from reputable sources in this article.
 As a result, we will test three cars from the Virtual Racing Cars (VRC), Race Sim Studio (RSS) and United Racing Design (URD) modding teams.

 RSS currently has three Hypercars available: the MP-H Bayer Hybrid V8, the MP-H Callahan and the MP-H Protech P96 V8.
-These represent WEC’s BMW M Hybrid V8, Cadillac V-Series.R and Porsche 963 LMDh cars, respectively, priced at £4.19 each.
-One more Hypercar, the Lamborghini SC63-based Lanzo S6 V8, is currently in the works.
+In plain English, that’s the BMW M Hybrid V8, Cadillac V-Series.R and Porsche 963 LMDh – £4.19 each.
+RSS are also working on a Lamborghini SC63-based car (the Lanzo S6 V8), though there’s no release date yet.

 VRC offers five Hypercars: facsimiles of the Isotta Fraschini, the Alpine A424, the 2023-spec Peugeot 9X8, the Ferrari 499P, and the Cadillac (billed as the Isola Santini, Arden V24, Pageu 9T8, Ferrenzo P49, and Cadenza V).
-These are available separately for $5.49 each.
+You can pick them up individually for $5.49 a pop.

 URD, on the other hand, only has one LMDh Hypercar on sale currently: a version of the Cadillac (it seems to be a popular choice!), called the AC Dallas VSR, available for €5.